 So if demonstrations are so important, why are the majority of companies so bad at them?

 The reality of the situation is most demonstrations are generic, canned walkthroughs or scenarios of how a “typical” user might use the product.
-The demonstration won’t have been tailored to the way that the prospective customer may actually use the product.
+The demonstration will not have been tailored to the way that that particular prospective customer may actually use the product.
 The demonstrator will explain how such-and-such feature works, what that button over there does, and why that light over there may glow yellow.
-In effect the demo has turned into a live, performance art version of the instruction manual.
+In effect the demo has turned into little more than a live, performance art version of the instruction manual.

 You want to show them all the latest whizz-bang features.
 Guess what?
 The Customer Doesn’t Care.

-The demo will feature the latest-and-greatest bells and whistles, cool new features or new ways of working.
+You want the demonstration to feature the latest-and-greatest bells and whistles, cool new features, or new ways of working.
 The thing is – unless they directly relate to the issues that the customer is facing right now – then The Customer Doesn’t Care.

 A demonstration is not a sales tool used to highlight the product or service.
 It’s not a way for salespeople to get out of their role in the identification of the customer problem, prior to proposing a solution designed to address that particular problem.
 All of this can – and I would say should – be done well in advance of any demo.
 The salesperson’s job is to inform, educate, and propose a solution.
 If the prospect is asking for a demo before that, then the salesperson either hasn’t done their job correctly (bad), or the customer doesn’t trust them (worse).

 A proper demo isn’t set up in 5 minutes.
 A proper demo is hard work.

 A proper demo starts with the demonstrator, salesperson and (maybe) prospective customer sitting down and going through the particular issues, challenges and problems that the customer is going through.
-It’s identifying the pain-points, followed by the relevant benefits that the solution offers that particular customer.
+It’s identifying the pain-points, followed by the relevant benefits the solution offers to that particular customer.